Rebecca’s Books & e-Books

 For flavor and aroma, strawberry blossom spread is my favorite.
 For color and delight, wild purple violet spread is unbeatable.
 Dandelion blossom spread has an uplifting sunny energy and mellow, pleasing flavor.
 I often, however, make a blend of which ever edible blossoms are at hand.
 For information on edible flower blossoms, see my book The New Whole Foods Encyclopedia.

 I recommend using local, unpasteurized honey.
-(Some healthcare experts maintain that consuming local honey may decrease the allergic response for people with pollen allergies.)
-I prefer dark-colored honey because it is highest in nutrients and flavor.
-However, for this recipe, flowers look flashier in a light-colored honey.
+Some healthcare experts observe that consuming local honey may decrease the allergic response for people with pollen allergies.
+While I generally prefer dark-colored honey because it is highest in nutrients and flavor; for this recipe, flowers look flashier in a light-colored honey.

 Makes: approximately 1 cup